 Looking at his Samuel Alexander account, apart from his direct debits (set up for his BT landline, mortgage payments, and investment funds), the last utility payment dad made after September 2009 was for electricity on 8 October – eight days before I last saw him alive.

 Following suggestions from the public, we checked the electricity and water usage between July and December 2009.
-Analysis suggests that dad was alive until mid-October, since the rates of consumption did not fall during September at all.
-This is consistent with the pathologists’ findings that Sami could indeed have been alive in mid-October.
+The records don’t give a week by week account of his usage, but analysis of the trend over that quarter is certainly consistent with Sami being alive in mid-October, since the rates of consumption did not fall during September at all.
+This fits with the pathologists’ findings that Sami could indeed have been alive in mid-October, and the three independent sightings of him over that period so far.

 - “Mark’s legal team should have access to Samuel’s computers and mobile phones so it is for them to extract the data contained within them in order to create a history and timeline of usage.